Fighting for Florida: Accomplishments

 Rubio and his Senate colleagues also introduced the Task Force on the Impact of the Affordable Housing Crisis Act, which would provide recommendations to Congress on how to effectively increase affordable housing options.

-Rubio also introduced the Home Advantage for American Families Act, which seeks to reduce foreign investment in the urban real estate market,, and instead increase federal investment in the low-income housing tax credit for the construction of new single-family homes.
+Rubio also introduced the Home Advantage for American Families Act, which seeks to reduce excess foreign investment in the urban real estate market that outbids working Americans on home purchases, and instead increase federal investment in the low-income housing tax credit for the construction of new single-family homes.

-Senator Marco Rubio is leading the charge to reshape and rebalance America’s relationship with China—an effort he has called “the geopolitical challenge of this century.”
+Senator Marco Rubio is leading the charge to reshape and rebalance America’s policies toward China —an effort he has called “the geopolitical challenge of this century”—to ensure that American wins the strategic competition against the Chinese Communist Party (CCP).

 In a time of intense partisan division on nearly every major public policy issue, Rubio has worked in a bipartisan fashion and drafted, championed, and ultimately passed major laws that alter the U.S.-China relationship and begin to address systematic failures, such as China’s acceptance into the World Trade Organization (WTO).

-Rubio was also the first to raise alarm over Chinese technology companies like Huawei, TikTok, WeChat, and others, which are now widely considered national security risks by the U.S. and other nations and face restrictions as such.
+Rubio was also the first to ring the alarm over Chinese technology companies, including ZTE, Huawei, TikTok, WeChat, and others, which are now widely considered national security risks by the U.S. and other nations and face restrictions as such.

 In 2018, Rubio became the first in Congress to warn that Chinese government-run Confucius Institutes were part of Beijing's global propaganda campaign to influence America’s educational institutions.
 Since then, more than 50 colleges and universities have terminated their agreements with Confucius Institutes.